cjacker/opensource-toolchain-ch32v/README.md

 ```

 ## Use prebuilt toolchain

 There are a lot of prebuilt riscv toolchains you can download and use directly if it support the arch 'rv32imac'.
 Here are two choices with well support.

 *   MounRiver studio toolchain

-MounRiver provide a prebuilt toolchain for linux, you can download it from [MounRiver Studio](http://file.mounriver.com/tools/MRS_Toolchain_Linux_x64_V1.40.tar.xz). up to this tutorial written, the lastest version is "MRS_Toolchain_Linux_x64_V1.40.tar.xz", it include a prebuilt gnu toolchain and prebuilt openocd with wlink support.
+MounRiver provide a prebuilt toolchain for linux, you can download it from [MounRiver Studio website](http://file.mounriver.com/tools/MRS_Toolchain_Linux_x64_V1.60.tar.xz). up to this tutorial written, the lastest version is "MRS_Toolchain_Linux_x64_V1.60.tar.xz", it include a prebuilt gnu toolchain and prebuilt openocd with RVSWD and SDI support.

-By the way, it's a little bit unprofessional since the dir name in this tarball for linux contains 'space'...

 After download finished, extract it to somewhere, and change the unprofessinal dir name and modify the PATH env, for example:

 ```
-sudo mkdir -p /opt/mrs-riscv-toolchain sudo tar xf MRS_Toolchain_Linux_x64_V1.40.tar.xz -C /opt/mrs-riscv-toolchain --strip-components=1
+sudo mkdir -p /opt/mrs-riscv-toolchain sudo tar xf MRS_Toolchain_Linux_x64_V1.60.tar.xz -C /opt/mrs-riscv-toolchain --strip-components=1
 # correct the dir name
 sudo mv /opt/mrs-riscv-toolchain/"RISC-V Embedded GCC" /opt/mrs-riscv-toolchain/risv-none-embed-gcc
 ```